-Federal law must not limit the ability of municipalities to protect consumers from the misuse of personally-identifiable information.
-The exposure and risks to individuals from the use and misuse of personal information and shifting public expectations for information privacy should be at the forefront of federal policy decisionmaking.
+Federal law must not limit the ability of municipalities to protect consumers from the personally-identifiable misuse of The exposure and risks to information. individuals from the use and misuse of personal information and shifting public expectations for information privacy should be at the forefront of federal policy decisionmaking.
 The collection, maintenance, use and dissemination of personal information have been facilitated by the vast capabilities of modern information technology.